The Rosalyn Letters

-You can check about the synopsis
+You can check out the synopsis

 for an overview and chapter teasers.

 This book is for everyone—but especially for anyone who has ever felt doubt, loss, or fear, or questioned their intuition.
 It’s for people who might skew to angst and introspection.
 It’s for those who often find themselves reflecting on the nature of the universe or our understanding of truth.
-It is for anyone who likes a good, old-fashioned mystery story.
+It is for anyone who likes a good, old-fashioned mystery.